 - Premiums rise because coverage limits rise.

-- If your policy doesn’t keep up, you drift into underinsurance—then a major loss becomes a major financial event.
+- If your policy doesn’t keep up, you may drift into underinsurance.
+Then a major loss becomes a major financial event.

 Most carriers buy reinsurance to protect themselves from big catastrophe years.
-When reinsurance gets more expensive (or stricter), retail insurance tends to follow.
+When reinsurance gets more expensive or stricter, retail insurance often follows.

 A $2,500 deductible is one thing.
-A percentage deductible tied to dwelling coverage is another.
+However, a percentage deductible tied to dwelling coverage is another.

 Example: If dwelling coverage is $300,000 and your wind/hail deductible is 2%, that’s $6,000 out of pocket before insurance pays a dime.

-That changes how you should think about reserves—especially if you own multiple roofs.
+That changes how you should think about reserves, especially if you own multiple roofs.
+In short, wind hail deductible rentals should not be treated like a footnote in the quote.

 Roofs are a pressure point statewide.
-Some policies are shifting roof payouts away from full replacement cost, especially on older roofs, or they require specific roof condition standards to bind coverage.
+Some policies are shifting roof payouts away from full replacement cost, especially on older roofs.
+Others may require specific roof condition standards before binding coverage.

 - An investor buys a rental with an “okay” roof